thedarknessdied/NUUO_NVR_RCE_exp/README.md

 NUUO NVR Remote command execution for video storage management devices

 ## Description
-PhpIPAM is an open source web IP address management application.
-Its goal is to provide a simple IP address management application.
-Phpipam has a default weak password, which can be exploited by attackers to obtain relevant information.
+NUUO NVR is a network video recorder owned by NUUO Corporation in Taiwan, China, China.
+The device has a remote command execution vulnerability, which can be used by an attacker to execute arbitrary commands, thereby obtaining the privileges of the server.

 ## installation
 > pip install -r requirements.txt